nicklafferty/craftycody/content/crafts/how-to-put-together-an-athleisure-look-that-vibes.md

 We're going to run through some questions that may help you find your style.

-What is athleisure?
+### What is athleisure?

+Athleisure is a portmanteau of athletic and leisurewear.
+It's an everyday casual look that you can take to the gym, shopping, school, and sometimes even work.

-What do you like?
+### What do you like?

-What to start with?
+### What to start with?